rajeshvkothari/oom/README.md

 		  msgBusURL={IP_OF_DMaap_Server}:3904
 		  schemaFilePath=/opt/app/config/TOSCA-Dgraph-schema.txt

-	  Note1: IP_of_server if we want to deploy sdwan, firewall then use IP_of_demo_server and if we want to deploy firewall, sdwan & oran models then use IP_of_bonap_server.
+	  Note1: IP_of_server if we want to deploy sdwan, firewall then use IP_of_demo_server(which we created in Pre Deployment).

+			if we want to deploy firewall, sdwan & oran models then use IP_of_bonap_server(which we created in Pre Deployment).

+			IP_OF_DMaap_Server is a server which we created in Pre Deployment.

 	  Note2: cciPrivateKey is the Key to login/ssh into AWS.

 	- Copy files as given follows: